Skip to Content

 Estrus Stage

 Estrus is the main stage in the canine reproduction cycle.
 It’s the heat period or ‘season’ and the fertile phase of the cycle when ovulation occurs.
-At this point, your dog will naturally follow her breeding instinct and is ready to mate.
+At this point, your dog will naturally follow her breeding instinct and be ready to mate.

 Estrus lasts between 4 and 15 days and is characterized by the following: